How Backups Work

 - file-backed Active Storage files that live on mounted volumes.

-If your Rails app already stores Active Storage blobs directly in S3, there may be no mounted Active Storage path for backup_paths to capture.
+If your Rails app already stores Active Storage blobs directly in S3, there may be no mounted file path to capture.
 In that case, kamal-backup still covers the database side, but S3 object backup and retention are a separate concern.

 What the commands mean

 schedule: Run the foreground scheduler loop.
-This is the default accessory command.backup: Create one new database snapshot and one new Active Storage file snapshot immediately.restore local: Pull the latest backup from restic onto your machine and restore it into your local development database and local Active Storage path.restore production: Restore a backup back into the production database and production Active Storage path.drill local: Run a local restore plus an optional verification command, then record the result as JSON.drill production: Restore into a scratch database and scratch Active Storage path on production infrastructure, run an optional verification command, and record the result as JSON.list: Show restic snapshots for this app so you can see recent runs and snapshot IDs.check: Runrestic checkand store the latest result inKAMAL_BACKUP_STATE_DIR, which defaults to/var/lib/kamal-backup.evidence: Print a redacted JSON summary with current backup settings, latest snapshots, latest check result, latest drill result, and tool versions.
+This is the default accessory command.backup: Create one new database snapshot and one new Active Storage file snapshot immediately.restore local: Pull the latest backup from restic onto your machine and restore it into your local development database and local Active Storage path.restore production: Restore a backup back into the production database and production Active Storage path.drill local: Run a local restore plus an optional verification command, then record the result as JSON.drill production: Restore into a scratch database and scratch Active Storage path on production infrastructure, run an optional verification command, and record the result as JSON.list: Show restic snapshots for this app so you can see recent runs and snapshot IDs.check: Verify the restic repository and store the latest result inKAMAL_BACKUP_STATE_DIR, which defaults to/var/lib/kamal-backup.prune: Apply the configured retention policy and remove unneeded restic data.evidence: Print a redacted JSON summary with current backup settings, latest snapshots, latest check result, latest drill result, and tool versions.
 This is meant to be attached to internal ops records or security reviews.validate: Check required backup configuration without running a backup.
 From an app checkout withconfig/deploy.yml, it validates the backup accessory andconfig/kamal-backup.ymlbefore the accessory has to be running.

 Snapshot tags